Codecademy/docs/content/c-sharp/concepts/operators/operators.md

 - Bitwise complement, `~`, reverses each bit in a number.
 - Left-shift, `<<`, shifts its left operand left by the number of bits specified in its right operand.
 New right positions are zero-filled.
 - Right-shift, `>>`, shifts its left operand right by the number of bits specified in its right operand.
-For signed integers, left positions are filled with the value of the high order bit.
+For signed integers, left positions are filled with the value of the high-order bit.
 For unsigned integers, left positions are filled with zero.
 - Unsigned right-shift, `>>>`, same as `>>` except left positions are always zero-filled.
 - Logical AND, `&`, performs a bitwise logical AND of its operands.
 - Logical OR, `|`, performs a bitwise logical OR on its operands.